 QUICK GUIDELINES ABOUT ELIS (USCIS ELECTRONIC IMMIGRATION SYSTEM)

-STEP 1: Student pays SEVIS fee and creates an ELIS Account.
+Student pays SEVIS fee and creates an ELIS Account.
 ELIS sends the student a PIN that the student has to use every time s/he wants to log-in into the system.
 If the student forgets the PIN, there is an option to reset it.
-The student has 30 days to begin drafting a benefit request and submit it to USCIS.
+The student has 30 days to begin drafting a benefit request and submit it to the United States Citizenship and Immigration Services (USCIS).
 Otherwise, the account may be deleted and the student is required to create a whole new account.
 Students must collect, scan, and save each document separately and with appropriate file name before starting the application process.
 When students create their account, s/he must check the box for receiving email notification in order to receive an email alert about any updates or notices, such as a Request for Further Evidence (RFE).

 Identification Documents (such as driver’s license, passport, and any other state issued IDs),

-Immigration Documents (I-94, visa stamp, I-20, I-901 receipt, COS approval notice etc.) Since ELIS does not have a separate category for cover letters, and documents like I-566, students can submit such documents as Immigration Documents.
-Students that don’t have a paper I-94 should go print their I-94 from the CBP I-94 database and submit it in this category.
+Immigration Documents (I-94, visa stamp, I-20, I-901 receipt, Change of Status approval notice etc.) Since ELIS does not have a separate category for cover letters, and documents like I-566, students can submit such documents as Immigration Documents.
+Students that don’t have a paper I-94 should go print their I-94 from the Custom and Border Protection (CBP) I-94 database and submit it in this category.
 I-94 information is kept on CBP’s database until the student leaves the United States.

 Financial Documents (Bank Letters, Affidavit of support, stocks, bonds, scholarship letters etc.) Supporting financial documents must be dated within the past 3 months and must be accompanied with necessary translation, if not in English, and currency conversions, if amount indicated is not in US Dollars.